wptrainingteam/learn-wp-content/tutorials/wp-rest-api-04-modifying-responses.md

 }
 ```

-The value sent for the field from a REST API create or update request is passed to the update_callback function as the first argument, and the model object (ie the post).
-An implementation of this function could be as simple as straightforward the value of the custom field.
+The value sent for the field from a REST API create or update request is passed to the update_callback function as the first argument, and the model object (ie the post) as the second.
+An implementation of this function could be as simple as updating the value of the custom field.

 ```php
 function wp_learn_rest_update_isbn( $value, $book ){